 For some clients, the potential allocation of Gilt proceeds to areas of national expenditure such as defence or the nuclear programme make them ‘challenging’ investments.

 There is a case under very strict criteria for avoiding Gilts on the basis that there may be some allocation to defence (although we cannot know this for sure).
-We do not draw this conclusion from an investment perspective as we support the democratic process in which a political party (and subsequent Government) sets out its spending plans within a Manifesto for office.
-In a democracy such as the UK, taxation receipts and other public funding provision is not hypothecated; we cannot choose to have taxes allocated to areas of public spending we prefer.
-One of the Government’s duties is to protect its citizens and all contribute to national self-defence via public funding in the same way as all contribute to funding the NHS or State pensions.
+We do not draw this conclusion from an investment perspective as we support the democratic

 In the 2021 Budget Statement, the UK Government set out its total spending plans to be around £1,013bn in 2021/22.2 Of that, social protection, social services, health and education account for 69% - two-thirds – of Government spending.
-Defence represents £60bn or 6% of national spending.3 This would fall comfortably below our ‘screened threshold’ of 10% were we to apply a screen.

 WHAT ABOUT CLIMATE CHANGE RISK?

-Gilts cannot be subjected to conventional foot printin g in the same way as corporate bonds.
+Gilts cannot be subjected to conventional foot printing in the same way as corporate bonds.
 The science around carbon and debt is maturing, but at present Gilts are excluded from any carbon footprint of our Funds.

 WHAT IS EDENTREE’S POSITION?

 We believe Gilts have a place in a balanced portfolio of fixed interest instruments where they provide surety of capital preservation and enhance fund liquidity over the medium to long-term.
-We are cognisant that for some clients Gilts may be less acceptable given the potential for the proceeds being allocated to defence.
-However as a House we define Gilts as ‘ethically acceptable’ as an asset class.
+We are cognisant that for some clients Gilts may be less acceptable

 Save for public-policy advocacy, we do not, as investors, have the same leverage to engage as we would routinely do with corporates.
-Moreover, we view the democratic process itself as sufficient for determining how best Government should allocate scarce financial resources.
+Moreover, we view the democratic process itself as sufficient for determining how best Government should allocate scarce

 Investment exposure is fairly modest with UK Treasury Gilts held in only the Responsible & Sustainable Sterling Bond Fixed Interest Fund.